Lakas–CMD (1991): 1992: Ed sa '92

-Ramos invited Cebu Governor Lito Osmeña to serve as his running-mate.
-Ramos won the presidential election, defeating former Agrarian Reform Secretary Miriam Defensor Santiago of the People's Reform Party (PRP), Mitra and four other presidential candidates.
-On the other hand, Osmeña lost the vice presidential race to Senator Joseph Estrada of the Nationalist People's Coalition (NPC).
-Osmeña later appointed as Ramos' economic adviser.
+Ramos invited Cebu Governor Lito Osmeña to serve as his vice-presidential running-mate.
+Ramos won the presidential election, defeating former Agrarian Reform Secretary Miriam Defensor Santiago of the People's Reform Party, Mitra and four other presidential candidates.
+On the other hand, Osmeña lost the vice-presidential race to Senator Joseph Estrada of the Nationalist People's Coalition.
+Osmeña was later appointed by Ramos as his chief economic adviser, serving from 1993 to 1997.

-But since he got a low plurality in the election, de Venecia created the Rainbow Coalition and converged Lakas, Mitra's LDP, Cojuangco's NPC and other national parties.
+Because Ramos won with only a low plurality, de Venecia created the Rainbow Coalition, bringing together Lakas, LDP, NPC and other major national parties.

-1995 election: Lakas–Laban
+1995: Lakas–Laban

-In 1995, Lakas–NUCD formed an alliance with LDP, then known as Laban for the 1995 legislative elections.
+In 1995, Lakas–NUCD formed an alliance with LDP, then known as Laban, for the 1995 legislative elections.
 This coalition, called the Lakas–Laban Coalition, won a majority in both houses of Congress.
-The coalition later folded after disputes with Laban led by its Senate Leader Edgardo Angara, who also served as Senate President.
+The coalition eventually folded, however, following disputes with LDP, then led by then-Senate President Edgardo Angara.